microsoft/debug-adapter-protocol/blog.md

 - rich editing support based on a deep understanding of a language (aka "language smartness"), and
 - debugging support for the language integrated into the editing tool.

 The latter might come as a suprise to some, but it was always our firm belief that debugging is an integral part of where the source code is written: the editor.
-So debugging is an important part of the "inner loop".
+So debugging is an important part of the "inner loop."

 But adding a debugger for a new language to an IDE or editor is a significant effort as the list of standard debugging features is not small:
 - source-, function-, conditional-, inline breakpoints, and [logpoints](https://code.visualstudio.com/blogs/2018/07/12/introducing-logpoints-and-auto-attach),